ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - The website now lives in the folders [website-frontend](/src/tools/website-frontend) and [website-backend](/src/tools/website-backend) to avoid confusion with the REST backend of the Web-UI. _(Markus Raab)_
 - Improve mainpage of website, restructure getting started. _(Markus Raab)_
 - <<TODO>>
+- The Website now lives in the folders [website-frontend](/src/tools/website-frontend) and [website-backend](/src/tools/website-backend) to avoid confusion with the REST backend of the Web-UI. _(Markus Raab)_
+- Renamed the sub menu *Getting Started* in the menu *Documentation* to *About Elektra* and removed the sub-sub-menus *Compiling*, *Installation* and *Tutorials*.
+These sub-sub-menus are now sub-menus of *Documentation*.
+A new sub menu labeled *Get Started* added to the menu *Documentation* with some newcomer-friendly informations.
+Renamed the *Getting Started* sub menu in *Development* to *Contribute to Elektra*.
+The green button on the main page is routed to the new *Get Started* page. _(Hani Torabi)_
 - <<TODO>>

 ## Outlook